open-ephys/open-ephys-python-tools/README.md

 ```

 *Note:* The `-e` argument links the package in the original location (rather than by copying), so any edits to the source code can be used immediately.
 This is optional but can be extremely useful for debugging.

-We will eventually add `open-ephys-python-tools` to the [Python Package Index](https://pypi.org/), but we are waiting until the code base is more stable.

 ## Usage